Activities, Lesson Plans, and More

 Digital History

-I have been working on my family history and have found the Interactive Timeline on this site to be very useful.
+The Timeline on this site is very useful.
 In addition, the site has primary sources, multimedia resources, historical music, and teacher resources.
 Digital History is an excellent place to look for anything to do with American (and some world) history.
-The Interactive Timeline allows you to move a slider bar approximately one generation in length across a timeline which changes the events displayed on the US map above.
-Mouse over any of the events for a brief summary, or click on them for more detailed information.

 Wild West.org

-This site presents a look at the American West, the history and legends of Native Americans or American Indians, if you prefer, western cowboys, western cowgirls and women of the west, guns (like the legendary 1873 Colt Peacemaker) and other western facts, lawmen and outlaws.
+This site presents a look at the American West, the history and legends of Native Americans, western cowboys, western cowgirls and women of the west, guns (like the legendary 1873 Colt Peacemaker) and other western facts, lawmen and outlaws.
 Look for info on ShowBiz cowboys too.
-We also offer cowboy poetry, cowboy songs, western cowboy recipes, plus links to great cowboy and American Indian greeting cards.
+They also offer cowboy poetry, cowboy songs, and western cowboy recipes.

 Primary Documents in American History